Academic Eligibility Information

 For more information about the foreign language placement exam, visit the UC Davis Language Center website at http://llc.ucdavis.edu

 - Go to Top -

 Free Tutoring Resources

 Tutoring in math, chemistry, biology, physics, statistics, Spanish, and writing is available to all students at UC Davis.
 The SASC also does free workshops on time management, procrastination, effective reading, notetaking, multiple choice exams, study skills, essay exams, test anxiety, and writing skills.
 Full-time learning specialists can meet individually with students.

 Intercollegiate Athletics (ICA) Tutors

 ICA provides limited tutoring for student-athletes in conjunction with the Student Academic Success Center.
 To request a tutor through this program, you must be a current intercollegiate student-athlete.
-You may go to the SASC in 2205 Dutton Hall, present a photo ID, and complete the tutor request paperwork.
+See the quarterly e-mail to student-atheletes for the online tutor request form.
 If you have any questions about the ICA tutoring program, please see your athletic academic advisor.

 Residence Hall Advising Centers